Film and Multimedia

 Baladna: a documentary short featuring a Palestinian sweet shop owner and Syrian sweets chef living in Bahrain.
 Arabic language editor.

-The Guardian's Unsafe Passage: a documentary short following a Doctors Without Borders team in their journey to save overcrowded immigrant boats crossing the Mediterranean.
+The Guardian's Get Away From The Target: an Emmy-winning documentary short following a Doctors Without Borders team in their journey to save overcrowded immigrant boats crossing the Mediterranean.
 Finishing Translator.

 Mother Jones' Behind The Lines: an in-depth report and multimedia project on the American involvement in Syria in 2019.
 Short films explore an abandoned ISIS prison and burying the forgotten dead.
 Arabic editor and translator.